-An ARFFS station would be required to service the Stage 1 (northern) runway.
-In the long term, a second ARFFS station may be required to service the second (southern) runway.
+An ARFFS station would be required to service the Stage 1 runway.
+In the long term, a second ARFFS station would be required to service the southern runway.

-During Stage 1 development, the ARFFS station is expected to be located on the outboard side (to the west) of the northern runway and as close to the centre of the runway alignment as possible in order to optimise response time to each end of the runway.
+During Stage 1 the ARFFS station is expected to be located on the outboard side (to the west) of the northern runway and as close to the centre of the runway alignment as possible in order to optimise response time to each end of the runway.
 An indicative location for the ARFFS is shown in Figure 5-12.

-The ARFFS station would include staff accommodation, administration and vehicle garaging facilities, fuel storage and delivery systems, fire-fighting foam storage and run-off control facilities, and a vehicle maintenance facility.
+The ARFFS station would accommodate vehicle fuel storage and delivery systems and firefighting foam storage facilities and standard fire and rescue station operating requirements such as a control centre, accommodation and services and vehicle maintenance facilities.

-An ARFFS training area may be provided adjacent to the ARFFS station and is likely to be positioned in the vicinity of the ARFFS station, adjacent to the airport site boundary.
+An ARFFS training area would be provided adjacent to the ARFFS station and is likely to be positioned to the west, between the ARFFS station and the airport site boundary.

-Figure 5-12 Indicative location of the ARFFS station and training facility
+Figure 5-12 - Indicative location of the ARFFS station and training facility